-Notation: We write free(P) for the set of variables that occur free in the formula P. Note that $\alpha$ is free in $\alpha \leftarrow P_T$ , $\alpha \otimes P$ and $P \otimes \alpha$ , but bound in $\mathsf{V}\alpha$ .
+Notation: We write free(P) for the set of variables that occur free in the formula P. Note that $\alpha$ is free in $\alpha \leftarrow P_T$ , $\alpha \otimes P$ and $P \otimes \alpha$ , but bound in $V \alpha$ .
 P.

-Just as in context logic and the BI heap logic underpinning separation logic, the segment formulae consist of classical formulae, structural formulae and specific formulae for describing the structure of data (in this case trees).
+Just as in context logic and BI, the logic of bunched implications [57] that underpins separation logic, the segment formulae consist of classical formulae, structural formulae and specific formulae for describing the structure of data (in this case trees).

-The standard separation conjunction \, its unit emp and its right adjoint (magic wand) -\, are structural formulae which are, by now, well known from the separation logic literature: the formula P\Q describes a tree segment that can be split into two disjoint parts, one satisfying P and the other satisfying Q; the formula emp describes an empty tree segment; and the formula P -\ Q describes a tree segment that, when combined (disjointly) with a tree segment satisfying P, results in a tree segment satisfying Q.
+The standard separation conjunction \, its unit emp and its right adjoint (magic wand) -\, are structural formulae which are, by now, well known from the separation logic literature: the formula P \ Q describes a tree segment that can be split into two disjoint parts, one satisfying P and the other satisfying Q; the formula emp describes an empty tree segment; and the formula P -\ Q describes a tree segment that, when combined (disjointly) with a tree segment satisfying P, results in a tree segment satisfying Q.

 The revelation connective $\mathbb{R}$ and its right adjoint (also called hiding) $\otimes$ , are also structural formulae and, as far as we are aware, have not been used in the local reasoning setting.
-They have been used in the Ambient Logic [20] following the work of Pitts and Gabbay [32].
-The formula $\alpha \mathbb{R} P$ describes a tree segment which has been compressed at the label stored in variable $\alpha$ and where the uncompressed tree segment satisfies P. The formula $P \otimes \alpha$ describes a tree segment which satisfies P if it is compressed at the label stored in variable $\alpha$ .
-We shall see in Example 3.27 that revelation, and its right adjoint, are important for giving the weakest preconditions of commands.
+They have been used in the Ambient Logic [20] to represent hidden locations, following the work of Pitts and Gabbay [35].
+The formula $\alpha \mathbb{R}P$ describes a tree segment which has been compressed at the label value of $\alpha$ and where the uncompressed tree segment satisfies P. The formula $P \otimes \alpha$ describes a tree segment which satisfies P if it is compressed at the label value of $\alpha$ .
+We shall see in Example 3.31 that revelation, and its right adjoint, are important for giving the weakest preconditions of commands.

 In addition we have the quantification formulae $\exists v.
 P$ and $\mathsf{M}\alpha.
 P$ .
 The formula $\exists v.
-P$ describes a tree segment that, with some value stored in variable v, satisfies P. The formula $\mathsf{M}\alpha.
-P$ describes a tree segment that, with a fresh label stored in variable $\alpha$ , satisfies P. Both existential quantification and freshness quantification serve to allow us to forget about actual values of location names and labels.
+P$ describes a tree segment that, with some value bound to variable v, satisfies P. The formula $\mathsf{M}\alpha.
+P$ describes a tree segment that, with a fresh label bound to variable $\alpha$ , satisfies P. Both existential quantification and freshness quantification serve to allow us to forget about actual values of location names and labels.
 Existential quantification is sufficient for most properties, but to be able to describe certain properties of labels we also need the freshness quantification.
 In particular, when we split a tree segment into two tree segments we need to ensure that the label at which the splitting takes place is a fresh label.